Skip to content

 Deposit Petty Cash into Bank

-• Before you pack-up your stall, count the cash on hand and record it in writing immediately.
+• Before you pack-up your stall, count the cash on hand and record it in writing/digitally immediately.

 • Deposit the cash into your club bank account as soon as you are able to.

-• Record the deposit in TidyHQ and upload the deposit receipt into the record transaction and title it "O-Day Sem1 Cash Stall Memberships" or something similar and obvious.
+• Record the deposit in TidyHQ and upload the deposit receipt into the TidyHQ transaction as a reference and title it "O-Day Sem2 Cash for Stall Memberships" or something similar and obvious.

 • Your Officers